 She was dedicated to it.
 It was her project.
 Every moment she had, she worked on the metallic black box, adding to it, testing it, connecting wires, tightening screws.
 After and before the daily work shift, during lunch, forfeiting food sometimes, before going to sleep, before all of us were awake.
 Even in the tunnels she had it on her, attached to her suit belt.
 She was always on alert for that missing piece, that component that would bring her one step closer to making it work.

-Maybe this gadget is what kept her going.
-Kept her smiling.
+Maybe this gadget is what keeps her going.
+Keeps her smiling.
 Anedia, she has it hard.
 Most women do, but she is younger than most.

 What will she do now?
 Start another project?